 - Why are you giving this information on HIV infection to me?

-We need your consent for performing the blood test for detection of HIV (Human Immunodeficiency Virus) infection.
-We would like to provide you this basic information on HIV infection and then proceed with HIV testing.
+We need your consent for performing the blood test for the detection of HIV (Human Immunodeficiency Virus) infection.
+We would like to provide you with this basic information on HIV infection and then proceed with HIV testing.

 - Why should kidney patients undergo testing for HIV?